Devotional Banner

 7 And when they saw it, they all murmured, saying, That he was gone to be guest with a man that is a sinner.

-8 And Zaccheus stood, and said unto the Lord; Behold, Lord, the half of my goods I give to the poor; and if I have taken any thing from any man by false accusation, I restore him fourfold.
+8 And Zacchaeus stood, and said unto the Lord; Behold, Lord, the half of my goods I give to the poor; and if I have taken any thing from any man by false accusation, I restore him fourfold.

 9 And Jesus said unto him, This day is salvation come to this house, forsomuch as he also is a son of Abraham.